 Sell donated gold and silver from Aylesbury charity shops, online and by post.

 GoldPaid gives Aylesbury charity retail teams a calm way to value donated gold and silver online before anything is priced.
 The team sends WhatsApp photos and a question, then asks for a free prepaid Royal Mail Special Delivery label and posts the parcel.
 A written no-obligation valuation is returned online.
-If the charity accepts, it is paid by Faster Payments to its registered bank account; if not, the items return insured and tracked at no cost.
+If the charity accepts, it is paid by Faster Payments to its registered bank account; if not, the items returns tracked and signed for at no cost.
 Nobody visits a shop.

 How does an Aylesbury charity shop sell donated gold and silver?It begins online.
 Message GoldPaid on WhatsApp with photos and any questions.
 If a closer look is worthwhile, you request a free prepaid Royal Mail Special Delivery label and post the items, then receive a written no-obligation valuation.
-An accepted offer is paid to the charity by bank transfer; declined items return insured at no cost.
+An accepted offer is paid to the charity by bank transfer; declined items return tracked and signed for at no cost.

 Charity shops in Aylesbury